by Calculated Risk on 1/18/2019 09:25:00 AM

 Friday, January 18, 2019

 From the Fed: Industrial Production and Capacity Utilization

-Industrial production increased 0.3 percent in September, about the same rate of change as in the previous two months.
-Output growth in September was held down slightly by Hurricane Florence, with an estimated effect of less than 0.1 percentage point.
-For the third quarter as a whole, total industrial production advanced at an annual rate of 3.3 percent.
-In September, manufacturing output moved up 0.2 percent for its fourth consecutive monthly increase, while the output of utilities was unchanged.
-The index for mining increased 0.5 percent and has moved up in each of the past eight months.
-At 108.5 percent of its 2012 average, total industrial production was 5.1 percent higher in September than it was a year earlier.
-Capacity utilization for the industrial sector was unchanged at 78.1 percent, a rate that is 1.7 percentage points below its long-run (1972–2017) average.Click on graph for larger image.
+Industrial production increased 0.3 percent in December after rising 0.4 percent in November.
+For the fourth quarter as a whole, total industrial production moved up at an annual rate of 3.8 percent.
+In December, manufacturing output increased 1.1 percent, its largest gain since February 2018.
+The output of mines rose 1.5 percent, but the index for utilities fell 6.3 percent, as warmer-than-usual temperatures lowered the demand for heating.
+At 109.9 percent of its 2012 average, total industrial production was 4.0 percent higher in December than it was a year earlier.
+Capacity utilization for the industrial sector rose 0.1 percentage point in December to 78.7 percent, a rate that is 1.1 percentage points below its long-run (1972–2017) average.Click on graph for larger image.

 Note: y-axis doesn't start at zero to better show the change.

 The second graph shows industrial production since 1967.